zukunft/zukunft.com/docs/code_guidelines.md

 *_test         - the unit test function which should be below each function e.g. the function prg_version_is_older is tested by prg_version_is_older_test

-## debug functions
+## global functions

-zu_debug   - for interactive debugging (since version 0.0.3 based on a global $debug var, because meanwhile the PhpStorm has a debugger) zu_msg     - write a message to the system log for later debugging zu_info    - info message zu_warning - log a warning message if log level is set to warning zu_err     - log an error message zu_fatal   - log an fatal error message and call a database cleanup zu_start   - open the database and display the header zu_end     - close the database
+for easy access the log functions are still general

+log_debug   - write to the log only if a request contains the debug parameter or if debugging is activated via config or env log_info    - write a message to the system log for later debugging (make sure that this is part of the round-robin clean-up process) log_warning - write a message to the system and user log so that the user can see the hist of the warning messages that he has created (and that he can flag some for an issue to be solved) log_err     - write a message to the system, admin and user log so that the issue can be solved either by an admin or even be a developer log_fatal   - log a fatal error message, send a message to the admin and call a database clean-up

-## display functions
+## debug display functions

-that all objects should have
+that all objects should have a function named

-name        - the most useful name of the object for the user dsp_id      - the name including the database id for debugging zu_dsp_bool -
+name        - the most useful name of the object for the user dsp_id      - the name including the database id for debugging